Graygzou/graygzou-personal-blog/content/en/posts/tipsAndTricks/_index.md

 aliases: [/tips&tricks/,/tipsandtricks]
 ---

-Never learn something and say: "This will save me countless hours of pain?"
-Join!
-There will no doubt be surprises!
+Did you ever say to yourself when learning something: "This will save me countless hours of pain?"
+Well, join!
+There might be some surprises in there!